Jurisdiction Food Recovery Programs

 Requirements and Capacity Planning

-Identifying Commercial Edible Food Generators
+Identify Commercial Edible Food Generators (Food Donors)

-• Assess their community’s current food recovery capacity and plan for additional capacity if it is insufficient to accommodate the amount of food that commercial edible food generators must send to food recovery organizations
+• Assess their community’s food recovery capacity and plan for additional capacity, if needed.

-CalRecycle has compiled guidance and best practices to help jurisdictions identify regulated businesses to successfully manage a food recovery network in their community.
+CalRecycle Guidance for Jurisdictions: How to Identify Commercial Edible Food Generators – best practices to help identify regulated businesses and successfully manage a food recovery network in their community.

 Mandated Food Donors Include: